clchinara/7th-practice/README.md

 ## How to practice

+1. Open the sidebar to select or exclude:
+   - root notes
+   - chord qualities
+   - inversions
-1. Set an interval (in seconds).
+2. Set an interval (in seconds).
-2. Let the chord prompt appear.
+3. Let the chord prompt appear.
-3. Depending on the mode:
+4. Depending on the mode:
    - read and absorb the notation (sight-reading)
    - or find and play the chord before the reveal (active recall)
-4. Use *Pause / Continue* to stop and think when needed.
+5. Use *Pause / Continue* to stop and think when needed.

 Suggested practice ideas:
+- Limit roots or inversions to focus on weak areas
 - Slow tempo (6–10s) for learning new chord types
 - Faster tempo (2–4s) for automatic recognition
 - Say chord tones or inversion names out loud